anup-cloudguru/AZ900-Learning-HandsOn-Labs/00-glossary.md

 - **Multi-Tenancy**
   A cloud architecture where multiple customers share the same computing resources securely.

+- **Role-Based Access Control (RBAC)**
+  A system for managing user permissions in Azure at different levels (Subscription, Resource Group, or Resource level).

+- **Azure Policy**
+  A service that enforces security, compliance, and cost control rules (e.g., denying public IP creation).

+- **Least Privilege Principle**
+  A security practice where users are granted the minimum level of access required to perform their tasks.

+- **Azure Lock (Read-Only / Delete Lock)**
+  A feature that prevents accidental deletion or modification of critical resources.

+- **Deny Assignments**
+  A security feature that explicitly blocks actions, even if a user has higher-level permissions.

 ---

 ## ⚡ **Scalability & Performance**